-If you live in California, Colorado or the mid-Atlantic states, you also have access to an HSA Advantage plan administered by Kaiser Permanente.
+In California, you also have access to an HSA Advantage plan administered by Kaiser Permanente.
 If you live in an area where a fully developed provider network is not available, you have access to the UHC Out-of-Area plan.